 *To help reduce potential side effects, please closely follow pre/post care instructions that are given to you by your laser technician*

 - Crusting/scab formation

 Can I do Laser Hair Removal if I am Pregnant?

 No, Laser Smooth Company does not perform laser hair removal on pregnant clients.

 How old do you have to be to do Laser Hair Removal?

 Clients must be a minimum of 14 years old to do laser hair removal.
 If you are under 18 years old, you must have parent permission to have laser hair removal treatments.

 Does Laser Hair Removal work on all body hair?

-Unfortunately, laser hair removal does not work on blonde, light red or gray body hair.
+Unfortunately, laser hair removal does not work on blonde, light red, or gray body hair.
 It also does not work on vellus or baby fine hair.
-If you are unsure if laser hair removal will work on your body hair, please schedule for a free consultation.
+If you are unsure if laser hair removal will work on your body hair, please schedule a free consultation.
 Consultations are free, take approximately 20 to 30 minutes during which we will evaluate the hair and do test spots to the desired treatment area.